MohammadAmini1998/Transfer-Learning-on-animals/README.md

 ## 💻 Usage

-To get started, clone the repository and run the Jupyter Notebook file:
+To use the code, simply clone the repo and run the ipynb file.